 The most commonly abused drugs in the Garden State include:

 With busy seaports, two international airports and miles of highways, New Jersey has become a key element in drug trafficking activities.
 Its close proximity to major distribution regions like New York City and Philadelphia makes the state an important player in drug transshipments.
 Many illicit substances enter the state through private vehicles, trains, planes, cargo ships and parcel delivery services.

 The state’s four largest cities – Newark, Jersey City, Elizabeth and Paterson – have all experienced a significant surge in the number of drug operation sites.
 In addition, the small city of Williamstown has found itself in the midst of heroin and opiate transit routes.
 Located right off a major expressway, drug trafficking in this suburban area has become a serious issue.
 Heroin-related deaths in Williamstown is 17.2 per 100,000 people – more than double the state average.

 You don’t have to suffer in silence from an addiction.
-With the help of an addiction treatment specialist, you can learn the tools and resources to overcome your addiction once and for all.
-Give us a call today and find a treatment center near you.
+With the help of an addiction treatment provider, you can learn the tools and resources to overcome your addiction once and for all.
+Contact a treatment provider today.

 The state of New Jersey is extremely harsh on drug-related cases.
 Legal penalties depend on the drug’s risk for dependency, amount involved, as well as whether the crime was related to possession or distribution.

 The effects of a drug-related charge can be felt for years – from damaged relationships to problems finding or keeping a good job.

 If you’re found in possession of an illicit substance, you may face the following penalties.